Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 In the limiting case $\xi=1$ the support domain of $\pi N$ TDAs reduces to a single ERBL-like domain, see the left panel of Fig.~\ref{Fig_Support_TDAs_Barycentric_special_cases}.
-The familiar support of nucleon DAs can be obtained by a simple rescaling of the momentum fraction variables \be x_i \to \frac{x_i}{2} \equiv y_i. \ee
+The familiar support of nucleon DAs can be obtained by a simple rescaling of the momentum fraction variables

 In the second limiting case $\xi=0$ the ERBL-like domain shrinks to a single point and we are left with six DGLAP-like type I and II domains that form a regular hexagon in the barycentric coordinates, see the right panel of Fig.~\ref{Fig_Support_TDAs_Barycentric_special_cases}.